Taking Control of Credit Card Debt

 Consider Other Options

-Talk to the financial aid administrator at your school.
-They may have worked with students in similar situations and may be able to provide helpful guidance or financial assistance.
+The financial aid administrator at your school may have worked with students in similar situations and may be able to provide helpful guidance or financial assistance.
 If your situation is more complicated, and you can't work out a modified payment plan with your creditors, or if you aren't disciplined enough to create a budget, consider contacting a credit counseling organization.
 The United States Department of Justice provides information for consumers as well as a list of Approved Credit Counseling Agencies.

 Credit Card Rules

-While you are taking positive steps to get out from under your credit card debt, pay attention to the rules that are designed to provide protection to consumers.
+While you are taking positive steps to alleviate your credit card debt, pay attention to the rules designed to provide protection to consumers.
 Become a knowledgeable consumer and know your rights.
 If a credit card company acts unfairly or deceptively, a complaint can be submitted to the Consumer Financial Protection Bureau.

 The Minimum Payment Trap